 Tommy’s Wok (Chinese) — Although it’s a side dish, all of their fried rice dishes have more meat and more flavor than we’ve tasted anywhere else in Marin County.

-Trident (was Horizons) (Seafood, Bay Views)
+Trident (Seafood, Bay Views)

 Venice Gourmet Deli (Deli) — The Italian House Special Sandwich on a sourdough roll is a Sausalito tradition that goes back many years.